 Most humidifiers, even the facial, ones make use of ultrasonic technology, which doesn’t heat up the mist.

-There are some products that are advertised as both facial steamers and facial humidifiers .
+There are some products that are advertised as both facial steamers and No products found..
 Facial humidifiers use both warm and cool steam, but they are otherwise the same as facial steamers.
 More on these later.

 Who Should Use A Facial Steamer?

 A facial steamer would be best for those who want to deeply cleanse their face.
 With the heat of the steam, the oils can be easily removed.

 The heat will also be useful in making the skin absorb other skincare products better.

 Facial steamers could also be used who want to improve their dull skin by removing dirt and sebum.
 It is also great for aging skin as it can help encourage the production of elastin and collagen.